 Expats who have children young enough to pick up the local language quickly or who foresee themselves relocating to Berlin on a long-term basis will certainly want to consider standard German public schools.
 There are no tuition fees attached to these institutions, but there may be registration or minimal extras that will need to be financed.

-In Berlin, parents and students can choose the school they wish to attend.
-There are no catchment schools, and students are not "zoned" to a particular place of learning.
-It follows that it is necessary to do adequate research about which institutions best align with a particular child's needs and priorities.
+In Berlin, students (and their parents) are free to choose which school they attend, as there are no catchment areas and children aren't 'zoned' to a particular place of learning.
+It is therefore necessary to do adequate research about which institutions best align with a particular child's needs and priorities.

-Children attend Kindergarten at the age of three, and start Grundschulle (primary school) at age six.
-From this age students learn a standard set curriculum, which lasts six grades in Berlin.
-After this point they attend one of three types of secondary schools: Hauptschule, Realschule or Gymnasium.
-German education is thus not divided according to age from this point forward, but rather according to what direction a student chooses to take their education.
+Children attend kindergarten at the age of three, and start grundschulle (primary school) at age six.
+From this age, students learn a standard set curriculum, which lasts six grades in Berlin.
+After this point they attend one of three types of secondary schools: hauptschule, realschule or gymnasium.
+German education is not divided according to age from this point forward, but rather according to what direction a student chooses to take their education.

 Gymnasium is generally accepted as the type of school for top students.
 Subjects covered include mathematics and natural science, as well as classic and modern language studies.
 The grades range from 5 to 13 and successful scholars receive a degree called an Abitur, which offers university and college preparatory classes, or combined academic and vocational training.